 Create a project in Watson Studio and upload the data

 Click your service name, and you are taken to your Watson Studio instance page.
 Click Get Started.
+This opens the Watson Studio (that is, IBM Cloud Pak for Data as a Service) tooling.
+Click Projects.

-Name your project, for example, insurance-demo.
+Name your project, for example, SPSS Modeler demo.

-Associate an IBM Cloud Object Storage instance so that you store the data set.
+Associate an IBM Cloud Object Storage instance so that you can store the data set.
 Under Select Storage service, click Add.
 This takes you to the IBM Cloud Object Storage service page.

 Leave the service as the Lite tier, then click Create.
 You are prompted to name the service and choose the resource group.